Canada’s vaccine advisory body recommends ’rapid deployment’ of 4th doses for 80+ | RCI

 In Saskatchewan, for instance, fourth shots are available for residents of long-term care, special care and personal care homes five months after their third dose.

-Fourth doses will also soon be available to those over 60 in Ontario (new window), while Quebec currently offers access to anyone aged 80 and up.
+Fourth doses will also soon be available to those over 60 in Ontario (new window) and over 70 in British Columbia (new window), while Quebec currently offers access to anyone aged 80 and up (new window).

 WATCH | U.S. approves 4th dose of COVID-19 vaccine for older Americans: